How to Resolve Rate Limited Requests (429 Too Many Requests)

 }

 Instead of adding the complete User Agent to the regex, it’s often better to limit it to just an identifying keyword, as shown above.
 The reason behind this is that the string is evaluated as a Regular Expression, which means that extra care needs to be taken when adding anything other than alphanumeric characters.
-Also as user agents might change slightly over time, this may this bot will no longer be allowlisted over time.
+Also, as user agents might change slightly over time, an overly specific string may stop matching and the bot will no longer be allowlisted.

 There are a couple of plugins and service providers that tend to hit the blacklisted keyword in the http.ratelimit snippet and, therefore, may need to be excluded individually.
 Below we have listed them and their User Agents for your convenience